The-Microservice-Dungeon/gamelog/README.md

 ```
 This will compile the project and start the application.

+### Grafana / Prometheus

+We configured a Grafana Dashboard for displaying game-related metrics and some score values.
+The
+necessary configuration files are found in this repo as well ([Prometheus](./src/main/prometheus), [Grafana](./src/main/grafana)).

 ## Todo
 This README file should be adapted to include the following information: